hackingcapitalismio/website/README.md

-# Prine
+# Hacking Capitalism

-Hacker and Terminal theme for Hugo based on Nivenly.com
+The official source code for the website HackingCapitalism.io